If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 Some people add vegetables, while others leave them out.

-This is another dish where the chicken is cooked so tenderly that it slides right off the bone.
+This is another island dish where the chicken is cooked so tenderly that it slides right off the bone.

 Sancocho is basically the comfort food of Puerto Rican cuisine.